 Chambers & Partners

-He is a member of 39 Essex Chambers but now acts solely as an Arbitrator and has acted in that capacity in excess of 300 arbitrations, with a reputation for being “fair but firm”.
+He is a member of 39 Essex Chambers but now acts solely as an Arbitrator and a Mediator.

 As an advocate, his practice fields included professional liability, damage to property and to persons, toxic torts, insurance, consumer protection and sports related disputes.
 His clients were drawn from a wide range of sectors, including: Formula 1, engineering, construction, shipping, health, tourism, hospitality, manufacture, energy and telecommunications.
 He was lead Counsel in a group pharmaceutical action and has an in depth knowledge and understanding of biostatistics and epidemiology.